If you’re short on time, this guide will help you discover the absolute best things to do in Puerto Vallarta.

-Check Out the Food Tours
+Check Out Puerto Vallarta’s Food Tours

 Puerto Vallarta has so many great food tours.
 Love tacos and churros?
 Check out the popular Taco Adventure Tour, where you will visit several Mexican food stalls and eat heaping plates of tacos, quesadillas, churros, sopes, pozole and more – all while meeting other hungry travelers.

 Prefer to get your drink on?
 It’s always 5 o’clock at the Puerto Vallarta Mixology Tour, where your guide will “teach” you about the quality roots of different drinks such as tequila, mezcal, micheladas, among others.
 Plus, you will also enjoy very tasty tacos and desserts!

 Sierra Madre Mountains

 Puerto Vallarta is surrounded by the incredible Sierra Madre mountains, where you can find lots of activities such as quad/ATV riding through the jungle, horseback riding tours, hiking, and more.

 Marigalante Pirate Ship

 You’ll sail into bay, enjoy views of the coast, and gorge yourself on food and drink at the open bar.
 The program includes themed shows, which children are likely to enjoy.
 The ship also stops for snorkeling.
 If you’re visiting in January or February you may even spot a whale.

 Boca de Tomatlan

 Boca de Tomatlan is a quiet fishing village located near Puerto Vallarta.
-It is a popular place for diving, and makes for a great thing to do near Puerto Vallarta.
-Guarded by palm trees on each side, “Boca” offers a pretty little bay that makes a great place to chill and relax away from the crowds.
+It’s a popular place for diving and makes for a great thing to do near Puerto Vallarta.
+Guarded by palm trees on each side, “Boca” offers a pretty little bay that makes for a great place to chill and relax away from the crowds.

 Playa Las Animas

 This tropical beach is accessible by water taxi or bus, and offers clear sands plus crystal clear and warm water.
 Surf, kayak, snorkel – or just relax and enjoy one of the best beaches near Puerto Vallarta.

 Las Caletas Beach Hideaway

 While I didn’t quite have time to visit myself, many locals recommended Las Caletas Beach Hideaway as a great day trip from Puerto Vallarta.
 The beach sits on a scenic stretch of sand that is nestled between the mountains of the Sierra Madre and only accessible via boat.
 It looks absolutely stunning.

 That’s it for this list of the best things to do in Puerto Vallarta, Mexico.
 Which one is your favorite?
 What are you planning to do in Puerto Vallarta?
-Scroll down and leave me a comment (and be sure to check back in a day or two to read my reply!).
+Oh, and before you go, be sure to check out our top tips for traveling Mexico!